darwinia-network/crab-docs/docs/builders/integrations/indexers/covalent.md

     The colon `:` after the API key is important because otherwise you will be prompted for a password (which is not needed).

 The Covalent API will return a list of token holders for the ERTH token.
 Unless you already owned some ERTH tokens, your address will be missing from that list.
-Head over to the [Moonbase Alpha ERC-20 Faucet](https://moonbase-minterc20.netlify.app/) to generate some ERTH tokens for yourself.
+Head over to the [pangolin Alpha ERC-20 Faucet](https://pangolin-minterc20.netlify.app/) to generate some ERTH tokens for yourself.
 Now repeat the same Covalent API request as above.
 The Covalent API updates in real-time, so you should now see your address in the list of token holders for the ERTH token.

 ## Javascript Examples {: #javascript-examples }
 Copy and paste the below code block into your preferred environment, or [JSFiddle](https://jsfiddle.net/).
 After setting the API key, set the address constant.
-Remember our chain ID is `1287` for Moonbase Alpha.
+Remember our chain ID is `1287` for pangolin Alpha.

 === "Using Fetch"
     ```js